Louise Tracy

-Louise Ten Broeck Tracy (née Treadwell; July 31, 1896 – November 13, 1983) was the founder of the John Tracy Clinic, a private, non-profit education center for the deaf that began in 1942.
+Louise Ten Broeck Tracy (née Treadwell; July 31, 1896 – November 13, 1983) was the American founder of the John Tracy Clinic, a private, non-profit education center for the deaf that began in 1942.
 She was married to actor Spencer Tracy.

 Family

 Tracy was born in New Castle, Pennsylvania.
-Her parents were Alliene Wetmore and Bright (Smith) Treadwell.
+Her parents were Alliene Wetmore Treadwell and his wife Bright, née Smith.
 Alliene Treadwell was a prominent attorney and part owner of the New Castle Daily News in New Castle.
 Tracy's parents divorced when she was a teenager.

 Tracy sought a career in vaudeville in 1914, but after less than a year in New York City she returned to New Castle and taught dancing.
 After graduating from Lake Erie College in 1917, she worked for a newspaper and taught school while she pursued a career as a stage actor, primarily in stock companies.
 In early March 1923, Louise joined the Leonard Wood Players in White Plains, New York, which engaged her as the leading lady.
 There, she met actor Spencer Tracy, who had also joined the company.
 On September 12, 1923, Louise and Spencer were married in Cincinnati.

 On June 26, 1924, Louise and Spencer's first child, John, was born.
 Nine months later, Louise discovered that John was hard of hearing.
 Early in 1926 Louise met a deaf woman at a contract bridge party who could lip read very well, encouraging Louise that John might have a typical life in spite of his deafness.
 She took John to a hearing specialist, who confirmed the deafness was sensorineural, cause unknown.
 The doctor told Louise that even though there was no medical treatment, John could still learn how to talk, lip read, and do anything a hearing person could do.

 With new hope, Louise began working with John, using material from different schools.
 In 1927, John spoke the word "Mama" for the first time.
 In June 1927, John was enrolled in the Wright Oral School for the deaf in New York City.
 At three years of age, he was the youngest child they had ever accepted.

 In the summer of 1930, Spencer Tracy went to Hollywood to make his first film.
 John and Louise also traveled to Hollywood while Spencer was filming.
 On the train back to New York, John was struck with polio.

 In July 1932, the Tracys' daughter Susie was born, and by March 1935, the family moved to a ranch in Encino, California, where they lived for 19 years.
 During the 1930s, Louise and Spencer both began playing polo and became accomplished players.

 Spencer and Louise separated in 1933, though they reconciled in 1935.
 There was never again an official separation between Tracy and his wife, but the marriage continued to be troubled.
 Tracy increasingly lived in hotels and by the 1940s, the two were effectively living separate lives.
 Throughout their marriage, Spencer frequently engaged in extramarital affairs, including those with actresses Loretta Young, Joan Crawford, Myrna Loy, Ingrid Bergman, and Gene Tierney.